ktprime/emhash/README.md

 - choose *different* hash algorithm by set compile marco *EMHASH_FIBONACCI_HASH* or *EMHASH_IDENTITY_HASH* depend on use case.

-- the thirdy party string hash algorithm is used for string key [wyhash](https://github.com/wangyi-fudan/wyhash), which is 3 times faster than std::hash<std::string> implementation
+- the thirdy party string hash algorithm is used for string key [wyhash](https://github.com/wangyi-fudan/wyhash), which is 3 times faster than std::hash string implementation

 # insert example